 We get it.
 Head lice are hard.
 We know what to do to bring relief to you and your kids.
-The best thing you can do to tackle this head lice headache is to call the Lice Clinics of America.
+The best thing you can do to tackle this head lice headache is to call the Lice Clinics of Texas.
 Our clinic and staff are here to help you through this with the most effective and affordable head lice treatments out there.

 But, if you are having one of those “overload” days here are a few friendly tips to help you handle the head lice drama.